-The TOE establishes secure communication with the Hypori Virtual Device on the Hypori server using TLS.
-The TOE uses cryptographic services provided by the platform.
-The TOE stores credentials and certificates for mutual authentication in the platform's key chain.
+The TOE establishes secure communication with the Hypori Virtual Device on the Hypori server using TLS and cryptographic services provided by the Windows platform.
+The TOE stores certificates for mutual authentication in the Windows Certificate Store.

 2.3.2.2 User data protection